 What Is the Government Doing?

-3. Awareness and Education: The government and many non-government organizations (NGOs) run awareness programs to teach people about the importance of girls.
+- Awareness and Education: The government and many non-government organisations (NGOs) run awareness programs to teach people about the importance of girls.
 Schools, community groups, and media are involved in spreading the message of gender equality.

 Challenges Still Remain

 Despite these efforts, female foeticide has not stopped completely.
-There are many reasons for this:
+There are many reasons for this, as mentioned below:

-• Economic factors: The cost of dowry and financial insecurity still makes families prefer sons.
+- Economic factors: The cost of dowry and financial insecurity still make families prefer sons.

 How Can We Stop Female Foeticide?

-Stopping female foeticide needs the effort of everyone in society:
+Stopping female foeticide needs the effort of everyone in society.
+Some of the small steps that we can take as individuals are:

 Conclusion